hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 This is a more complex example, where a table with multi-selection is associated with a [Pagination](/components/pagination) element (a similar use case would apply if a [filter](/patterns/filter-patterns) is applied to the data used to populate the table).
 In this case, a **subset of rows** is displayed on screen.

-When a user selects a row, if the displayed rows are replaced with other ones (e.g., when the user clicks on the "next" button or on a different page number) there's the question of what happens to the previous selection: is it persisted in the data/model underlying the table?
+When a user selects a row, if the displayed rows are replaced with other ones (e.g., when the user clicks on the “next” button or on a different page number) there’s the question of what happens to the previous selection: is it persisted in the data/model underlying the table?
 Or is it lost?

-In the demo below we are persisting the selection in the data/model, so that when navigating to different pages the row selections are persisted across table re-renderings.
+In the demo below, we are persisting the selection in the data/model, so that when navigating to different pages, the row selections persist across table re-renderings.

 ```handlebars
 <div class="doc-table-multiselect-with-pagination-demo">